jossse69/roguelike_project/README.md

 ## Controls
 use mumberpad to move <br>
-press E to open the inventory
+press E to open the inventory <br>
 *more controls to come*

 ## Contributing